 Which are Europe's flagship tech companies?
 How is Europe's cohort of billion-dollar businesses doing in current markets?
 Which European tech companies will first reach a $50bn valuation?
 In the past years, European tech has undergone a remarkable journey and with more billion-dollar tech companies than ever and the largest year of fund-raising on record, it is clear that Europe has no shortage of ambition.

 As France is positioning itself as the future "scale-up nation", what are the common challenges facing the entrepreneurs in their hyper growth journey?
 How are companies building the right stacks of technology, talents and capital to accelerate their growth and achieve their plans?

 Presentations & Panel

-Barbara Jouffa (Gowling WLG (France) - Partner and Co-head of the M&A / Private Equity department) introduced Gowling WLG, and its event partners GP Bullhound and Erevena:
+Barbara Jouffa (Gowling WLG (France) - Partner in the M&A / Private Equity department) introduced Gowling WLG, and its event partners GP Bullhound and Erevena:

 - Gowling WLG is an international law firm with more than 1,400 professionals, leader in Tech, who assists Tech companies in their growth and exit M&A in Paris and in its 19 offices across the world.

 - GP Bullhound is a leading technology advisory and investment firm, providing transaction advice and capital to the world's best entrepreneurs and founders through its offices in London, San Francisco, Stockholm, Berlin, Manchester, Paris, Hong Kong, Madrid and New York.